-Safety notices Control panel and signal cables for the 33E/8B or 36E/8C.................
-What's new in Control panel and signal cables Removing and replacing the control panel and control-panel signal cable Removing the 33E/8B or 36E/8C control panel with the power off Replacing the 33E/8B or 36E/8C control panel with the power off Removing and replacing the 33E/8B or 36E/8C control-panel signal cable Common procedures for installable features Before you begin Starting the system or logical partition.
-Starting a system that is not managed by a Hardware Management Console or a Systems Director Management Console Starting a system or logical partition by using the HMC Starting a system or virtual server by using the SDMC Stopping a system or logical partition Stopping a system that is not managed by an HMC or an SDMC Stopping a system by using the HMC Stopping a system with the SDMC Removing and replacing covers on the 33E/8B or 36E/8C system Removing the front cover from an 33E/8B or 36E/8C system Installing the front cover on an 33E/8B or 36E/8C system Removing the service access cover from an 33E/8B or 36E/8C system Installing the service access cover on an 33E/8B or 36E/8C system Placing the rack-mounted 33E/8B or 36E/8C system into the service position or operating position Placing the 33E/8B or 36E/8C in the service position Placing the 33E/8B or 36E/8C in the operating position Installing a part by using the HMC Removing a part by using the HMC Replacing a part by using the HMC Verifying the installed part Verifying an installed feature or replaced part in an AIX system or logical partition Verifying the installed part in a Linux system or logical partition Verifying an installed part by using stand-alone diagnostics Verifying the installed part by using the HMC Activating and deactivating LEDs by using the HMC Viewing serviceable events by using the HMC Viewing serviceable events by using the HMC Activating and deactivating LEDs by using the SDMC Viewing serviceable events by using the SDMC Verifying an installed part or replaced part on a system or logical partition by using Virtual I/O Server tools 33 Verifying the installed part by using VIOS Verify the replacement part by using VIOS Replacing a part by using the Systems Director Management Console Removing a part by using the SDMC Removing a part by using the sidner.
-Notices Notices Electronic emission notices Class A Notices
+Safety notices Fono for the 22E/0D or 26E/0C Fans for the 33E/8B or 36E/8C What's new in Fans Removing the 33E/8B or 36E/8C system unit fan Replacing the 33E/8B or 36E/8C system unit fan Common procedures for installable features Before you begin Identifying a part Identifying a failing part in an AIX system or logical partition Locating a failing part in an AIX system or logical partition Activating the indicator light for the failing part Deactivating the failing-part indicator light Identifying a failing part in a Linux system or logical partition Locating a failing part in a Linux system or logical partition Finding the location code of a failing part in a Linux system or logical partition Activating the indicator light for the failing part Deactivating the failing-part indicator light Locating a failing part in a Virtual I/O Server system or logical partition.
+Locating a failing part in a Virtual I/O Server system or logical partition Starting the system or logical partition Starting a system that is not managed by a Hardware Management Console or a Systems Director Management Console Starting a system or logical partition by using the HMC Stanning a system or logical partition Stopping a system or logical partition Stopping a system that is not managed by an rivic of an SDIVIC Stopping a system by using the HMC Removing and replacing covers on the 33E/8B or 36E/8C system Removing the service access cover from an 33E/8B or 36E/8C system Installing the service access cover on an 33E/8B or 36E/8C system Removing the front cover from an 33E/8B or 36E/8C system Installing the front cover on an 33E/8B or 36E/8C system Placing the rack-mounted 33E/8B or 36E/8C system into the service position or operating position Placing the 33E/8B or 36E/8C in the service position Placing the 33E/8B or 36E/8C in the operating position Installing a part by using the HMC Removing a part by using the HMC Replacing a part by using the HMC Verifying the installed part Verifying an installed feature or replaced part in an AIX system or logical partition Verifying the installed part in a Linux system or logical partition Verifying an installed part by using stand-alone diagnostics Verifying the installed part by using the HMC.
+Activating and deactivating LEDs by using the HMC Viewing serviceable events by using the HMC Verifying an installed part or replaced part on a system or logical partition by using Virtual I/O Server tools 3 Verifying an installed part of replaced part of a system of logical partition by using virtual 1/O server tools of Verifying the installed part by using VIOS Verify the replacement part by using VIOS Notices Trademarks Electronic emission notices Class A Notices Terms and conditions